Loading please wait

 Try an activity or get started for free

-In this worksheet, students practise measuring weight and volume using a simple set of scales.
+In this worksheet, students will practise measuring mass and volume using a simple set of scales.

 Key stage: KS 2